-Progress: During 2022/23, a concerted effort has been made to involve residents in the procurement process for all major contracts, recognising that VfM does not always mean the cheapest option and considering cost over the lifetime of the contract.
-The Chair of the Customer Panel was part of the recruitment panel to appoint our second maintenance contractor in recent years.
+Progress: During 2021/22, a concerted effort has been made to involve residents in the procurement process for all major contracts, recognising that VfM does not always mean the cheapest option and considering cost over the lifetime of the contract.
+The Chair of the Customer Panel was part of the recruitment panel to appoint our second maintenance contractor.